DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 - Traditional IT infrastructure deployments were some combination of the following:
     - ON-PREMISES
-        - All SERVERS, NETWORK DEVICES, and other infrastructure are located on company property
+        - All servers, network devices, and other infrastructure are located on company property
         - All equipment is purchased and owned by the company using it
         - The company is responsible for the necessary space, power, and cooling

     - CO-LOCATION
-        - Data centers that rent out space for customers to put their infrastructure (SERVERS, NETWORK DEVICES)
+        - Data centers that rent out space for customers to put their infrastructure (servers, network devices)
         - The data center provides the space, electricity, and cooling
-        - The SERVERS, NETWORK DEVICES, etc are still the responsibility of the end customer, although they are not located on the customer’s premises
+        - The servers, network devices, etc are still the responsibility of the end customer, although they are not located on the customer’s premises
-- CLOUD SERVICE provide an alternative that is hugely popular and is continuing to grow
+- Cloud SERVICE provide an alternative that is hugely popular and is continuing to grow
-    - Most people associate “CLOUD” with PUBLIC CLOUD PROVIDERS such as AWS
+    - Most people associate “cloud” with PUBLIC cloud PROVIDERS such as AWS
-        - Although this is the most common USE of CLOUD SERVICES, it’s not the only one
+        - Although this is the most common USE of cloud services, it’s not the only one

 ---